ncreated/BackgroundTransfer-ANE/README.md

 Update the `build/ant-build.config` file in the build folder to match your Adobe AIR SDK setup.
 Run the ant build script `ant-build.xml`.
 This will compile and package the ANE.
 Binary files will be saved into `bin/` folder.

+## Changelog

+### version 1.1
+- file can be downloaded to any possible location on iOS (instead of limiting the location to `Documents` folder);
+- updated background session setup to not use deprecated APIs;

 ##License

 Default (not native) implementation of this ANE uses GreenSock LoaderMax for downloading files. `greensock.swc` library is subject to its own license.
 Please follow [https://greensock.com/licensing/]() for more details.